-Rise at least 1 ft (30 cm) from the common low point to prevent any off-cycle condensed refrigerant in the coil from attempting to flow to the compressor.
+• Preventing any off-cycle condensed refrigerant in the coil from attempting to flow to the compressor.

-Double risers MUST NOT be installed.
-All 6 - 25 ton TTA and TWA units unload such that a single gas line size, preselected in the Component Selection tables found in "Parts," p.
-25, provide sufficient velocity to push entrained oil up the permissible riser height.
+Double suction risers MUST NOT be installed.
+All 6 - 25 ton TTA and TWA units unload such that a single gas line size, preselected in the Component Selection tables found in"Parts," p.
+26, provide sufficient velocity to return oil up the permissible riser height.

 Note: If a gas riser is properly sized, oil will return to the compressor regardless of whether a trap is present.
-If a gas riser is oversized, adding a trap will not restore proper oil entrainment.
+If a gas riser is oversized, adding a trap will not restore proper oil entrainment, and may damage the compressor.

-Figure 5.
+Figure 7.
 Gas-line arrangement at the outlet of a fieldsupplied indoor coil